Lam Research: History

-In September 2017, the company announced the acquisition of Cary, North Carolina-based chip simulation firm Coventor.
-The company's software reportedly would allow Lam to reduce the time to market for its new chips.
+In September 2017, the company announced the acquisition of Cary, North Carolina–based chip simulation firm Coventor.
+The company's software reportedly would allow Lam to reduce the time to market for its customers' new chips.
 In November, the company launched Lam Research Capital (Lam Capital), a venture capital group chartered to invest in companies.

 In January 2018, the company announced that COO Tim Archer was being promoted to president, and CEO Martin Anstice remained in the CEO role.

 In December 2018, Martin Anstice resigned as CEO due to allegations of personal misconduct, and the Board of Directors of Lam Research named Tim Archer as president and chief executive officer.
 Archer was also appointed to the Board of Directors of Lam Research.
-Before this appointment, Archer was the company's president and chief operating officer.

 In August 2021, Lam opened a manufacturing facility in Batu Kawan, Malaysia to meet the growing demand for wafer fabrication equipment and to work more closely with key customers and supply chain partners.

+On 15 September 2022, Lam Research established a new India Center for Engineering in Bengaluru.
+This center will be utilized for engineering, testing, and research and development of wafer manufacturing hardware and software, which are used to create memory components including DRAM, NAND, and logic technologies.This is Lam's second R&D lab and third Indian facility.
+It will assist the company's worldwide production operations with hardware and software.
+The new facility will lessen the Indian engineers' dependency on their US counterparts by enabling them to finish designs domestically and shift the bulk of Lam's international activities to India.

 In November 2022, it was announced Lam had acquired the Salzburg-headquartered, wet processing semiconductor equipment provider, Semsysco GmbH.
 That same month, Lam also acquired the Texas-based plasma simulation company, Esgee Technologies, Inc.